Yukta026/lua-language-server/README.md

 ***Lua developmentdhshdskhsk just dfefjdofdj got a whole lot better*** 🧠

-The Lua language server provides various language features for Lua to make development easier and faster.
+The Lua dskdjskdjhsdjslanguage server provides various language features for Lua to make development easier and faster.
 With nearly a million installs in Visual Studio Code, it is the most popular extension for Lua language support.

 [See our website for more info](https://luals.github.io).